wearefine/fine-assets/README.md

 4. Run `rake update[<REPONAME>]` to include the necessary files.
 5. Generate a first-time commit marker using `rake commit[<REPONAME>,true]`.

-### Updating existing libraries
+## Updating existing libraries

-To update all libraries to their latest release and generate a commit message, run
+To update all libraries to their latest release and to generate a commit, run

 ```
 $ rake update && rake commit
 ```

+*These tasks are explained in full below, but in most cases the above command is sufficient*

 ### `rake update`